nsaje/dotfiles/server/restapi/docs/api_blueprint.md

 Getting a report is performed asynchronously.
 First, you create a report job, then you poll its status and finally, when its status is DONE, you receive a link to a CSV file in the result field.

+We advise the implementation of an exponential backoff retrying mechanism in order to gap occasional service issues.

 ### Filters
 #### Time Filter